scp-4000/CS4high/linux/command/linux_ls.md

 The SIZE argument is an integer and optional unit (example: 10K is 10*1024).
 Units are K,M,G,T,P,E,Z,Y (powers of 1024) or KB,MB,... (powers of 1000).

-The TIME_STYLE argument can be full-iso, long-iso, iso, locale, or +FORMAT.
-FORMAT is interpreted like in date(1).
-If FORMAT is FORMAT1<newline>FORMAT2, then FORMAT1 applies to non-recent files and FORMAT2 to recent files.
-TIME_STYLE prefixed with 'posix-' takes effect only outside the POSIX locale.
-Also the TIME_STYLE environment variable sets the default style to use.

 Using color to distinguish file types is disabled both by default and with --color=never.
 With --color=auto, ls emits color codes only when standard output is connected to a terminal.
 The LS_COLORS environment